matter-labs/zksync-web-era-docs/docs/api/hardhat/reference.md

 }
 networks: {
   hardhat: {
-    zksync: true,
+    zksync: true
-  },
-},
+  }
+}
 ```

 - `version` is a field with the version of the plugin.
 - `compilerSource` is a field with the compiler source.
 It can be either `docker` or `binary`.
 In the former case, the `dockerImage` value with the name of the compiler docker image should also be provided.
 In the latter case, the compiler binary should be provided in `$PATH`.
+- `compilerPath` is a field with the path to the `zksolc` binary.
+If `compilerSource` is `docker`, this field is ignored.
+By default, the binary in `$PATH` is used.
 - `optimizer` is a field that describes the parameters of the optimizer.
 - `dockerImage` is the name of the docker image of the compiler.
+If `compilerSource` is `binary`, this field is ignored.
-- `zksync` network option indicates whether zksolc is enabled. `false` by default.
+- `zksync` network option indicates whether zksolc is enabled on a certain network. `false` by default.

 ### Commands